Exactly how long is a laparoscopic gastric sleeve surgery?

 Overview of gastric sleeve surgery

+Read on to find out more information on how long is laparoscopic gastric sleeve surgery.
 Laparoscopic gastric sleeve surgery is one of the types of weight-loss surgery.
 This procedure is done through very small incisions in your abdomen.
 Your surgeon will be removing a long section of your stomach to reduce the amount of food you can eat and reduce your appetite.
 About 80% of the stomach is removed.
 The procedure also causes hormonal changes in the body that reduce your appetite.
 There isn’t any bypass of your bowel in this procedure to reduce the absorption of calories.
 It is not reversible, but it is a safer procedure than other bariatric surgery types, with fewer complications after surgery.
 It is also sometimes used to help you lose enough weight so that another type of surgery can be done, like a gastric bypass.

-Exactly how long is a laparoscopic gastric sleeve surgery?
-Bari Life
+how long is laparoscopic gastric sleeve surgery

 The long wait for gastric sleeve surgery approval